gboleda/gboleda.github.io/faq/researcher-psychiatric-illness.md

+# On being a researcher and a psychiatric patient

 ***I have a psychiatric illness.
 Can I still be a researcher?***

 It depends on how serious the disease is.
 But a psychiatric illness certainly doesn't disqualify you.
 Case in point, I suffer from schizoaffective disorder and I'm a researcher.